Ecumenism needs to get more pastoral

 “We’ve lost sight of the pastoral importance of ecumenism,” Clifford said.

 From interchurch marriages to dwindling communities that can’t survive in isolation, the Church’s ecumenical mission is urgent, she said.

 “A perception that it (ecumenism) has been the domain of professional ecumenists” must be overcome, said Myers.

 From Bible study groups to baptismal and marriage preparation, there are many practical areas where Anglican and Catholic parishes can combine forces to act more effectively, he said.

 Myers pointed out that the Catholic Archdiocese of Kingston and the Anglican Diocese of Ontario share a single justice and peace commission.
-The Anglican Diocese of Qu’appelle and the Catholic Archiocese of Regina have signed a covenant which commits them to working together wherever they can and the Catholic and Anglican dioceses of Edmonton are considering a similar covenant.
+The Anglican Diocese of Qu’Appelle and the Catholic Archdiocese of Regina have signed a covenant that commits them to work together wherever they can and the Catholic and Anglican dioceses of Edmonton are considering a similar covenant.
 Where Catholics have poured new energy into the idea of the new evangelization, Anglicans have a similar focus on the “marks of mission.”

 Whether it’s the Catholics setting up Anglican ordinariates to receive entire, dissident Anglican parishes or Anglicans ordaining openly gay bishops and blessing same-sex relationships, the Anglican-Catholic relationship has proved resilient, said Myers.

 Ecumenism is “not an end in itself but is necessary for the effective proclamation of the Gospel,” said Clifford.